Sharing Kindergarten

 Stop.
 Just stop… spending your own money on your classroom needs.

 I know sometimes it is easier to grab the exact item you need for your students when you need them.
 But, would you please ask for help, dear teachers?
-Send out requests in newsletters, remind text, and signup genius allow me, the parent, to help.
+Send out requests in newsletters, remind text, and signup Genius allows me, the parent, to help.

-Busy working moms and dad who can’t help out in the classroom don’t mind picking up an item or two when you need it because it may be the only way they can help your classroom.
-That art project, science experiment, cooking activity, and hands on FUN is exactly why we love having you for a teacher.
+Busy working moms and dads who can’t help out in the classroom don’t mind picking up an item or two when you need it because it may be the only way they can help your classroom.
+That art project, science experiment, cooking activity, and hands-on FUN are exactly why we love having you as a teacher.
 And we don’t mind being asked to help fund it.

 How to Ask for Help